Jonathan2251/lbd/source/funccall.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The whole DAGs created for outgoing arguments as
-:numref:`funccall-f-outgoing-arg` for ch9_outgoing.cpp with cpu032I.
+"Figure Outgoing arguments DAG (A)..." below for ch9_outgoing.cpp with cpu032I.
-LowerCall() will generate the DAG nodes as
+LowerCall() (excluding calling LowerCallResult()) will generate the DAG nodes as
-:numref:`funccall-f-outgoing-arg-lowercal`
+"Figure Outgoing arguments DAG (B)..." below
 for ch9_outgoing.cpp with cpu032I.
 The corresponding code of DAGs Store and
 TargetGlobalAddress are listed in the figure, user can match the other DAGs
 to function LowerCall() easily.